susanBuck/notes/07_SysAdmin/999_PHP_from_CL.md

-*Before digging into these instructions, confirm you're logged into Windows as a user with **Administrator privileges**.
-This can generally be configured via Control Panel > User Accounts.
-However, it may vary across different Windows versions and you may have to search around Google for further guidance.*

 ## Is PHP for CL set up?

 Let's see if you already have the ability to run PHP from CL.